data-lessons/23-rd-things/_episodes/02-issues-research-data.md

 Effective data management for constantly updated data, such as that within ELNs, is a real challenge for projects who wish to publish their data during the project.

+>## eLab Notebooks
-1. Read this [short](http://esciencelibrary.umassmed.edu/professional-educ/escience-thesaurus/electronic-laboratory-notebook) definition of ELNs
+>1.
+Read this [short](http://esciencelibrary.umassmed.edu/professional-educ/escience-thesaurus/electronic-laboratory-notebook) definition of ELNs
-2. Then read [this article](https://opensource.com/life/14/6/international-team-open-sources-search-malaria-cure): International team of scientists open sources search for malaria cure about how an international team of scientists and citizen scientists are using open source ELNs to speed up a cure for malaria.
+> 2. Then read [this article](https://opensource.com/life/14/6/international-team-open-sources-search-malaria-cure): International team of scientists open sources search for malaria cure about how an international team of scientists and citizen scientists are using open source ELNs to speed up a cure for malaria.
-3. You can see their open ELNs [here](http://malaria.ourexperiment.org/).
+> 3. You can see their open ELNs [here](http://malaria.ourexperiment.org/).
 Click on Matthew Todd's ELN to see what it's in it.

-**Consider**: your view on a data management issue and possible solutions, where data is generated, stored and shared via an open ELN.
+> Discuss your view on a data management issue and possible solutions, where data is generated, stored and shared via an open ELN.
+{: .challenge}

+>## File
+> A researcher friend in your department gave you her research on a thumb drive and asked you for feedback on making it sharable.
+She also mentioned to be careful because it's her only copy.
+When you open up the research folder, called `research project b`, you find the following files (non-proprietary ones, poorly named files, dirs). we could show a view of the data and have like ‘v1, v2, s2, b2,…’ as var names
+>
+>~~~{.bash}
+>├── FINAL_rev.18.comments7.corrections9.MORE.05.doc
+>├── FINAL_rev.6.COMMENTS.doc
+>├── FINAL_rev.8.comments5.CORRECTIONS.doc
+>├── data.xls
+>├── data2.xls
+>├── data3.dta
+>├── fig1.jpg
+>├── fig2.jpg
+>├── fig3.jpg
+>├── myresearch-3.do
+>└── myresearchB.do
+>~~~
+{: .challenge}